Nancyiddy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes the group owner to school for the file hello
+ script that changes the owner of the file hello to betty only if it is owned by the user guillaume.